SuillyCoder/SuillyCoder/README.md

 - 🔭 I’m currently working on: An 'Anti-Artblock' app made to help out artists with artblock and get some creative juices flowing: [[View Project Here!](https://github.com/SuillyCoder/DoodleBuddy)]

-- 🌱 I’m currently learning: Logic Circuits and Design, Application Architecture, Data Analytics, and Project Management Strategies.
+- 🌱 I’m currently learning: Image Classification and Object Detection with ML

 - 👯 I’m looking to collaborate on **(N/A atm)**